T_BIND(3NSL) | Networking Services Library Functions | T_BIND(3NSL) |

 from accepting connection indications.

-If fd refers to connectionless mode service,
+If fd refers to connectionless

-transport provider, t_bind
+supported for a transport provider,

 .